-Etosha National Park is located in northern Namibia, about 5-hour drive from Windhoek, the capital city of the country.
+Etosha National Park is located in northern Namibia, about 5-hour drive from Windhoek, the country’s capital city.
 This famous game park is dominated by the arid Etosha Pan, a lake that dried up millions of years ago.
 Proclaimed in 1907, Etosha celebrated 100 years of conservation in Namibia during 2007.
-It is home to nearly 114 mammal species, including black rhino, leopard, lion, elephant, hyena, giraffe, zebra, several species of antelope and more than 380 species of bird.
+It is home to nearly 114 mammal species, including black rhino, leopard, lion, elephant, hyena, giraffe, zebra, several antelope species, and more than 380 species of bird.

-Etosha means “Great White Place” which refers to the salt pan around which the national park is centred.
-The pan takes up about a quarter of this 22.912 km² park, but there are many watering holes scattered across the reserve.
+Etosha means “Great White Place” which refers to the salt pan around which the national park is located.
+The pan takes up about a quarter of this 22.912 km² park, but many watering holes are scattered across the reserve.
 The park initially measured about 90.000 km² and was at the time, the largest nature reserve in the world.
-In 1967 received the status of National Park.
+In 1967, it received the status of National Park.

-The Park can usually be explored by a sedan (we suggest a 4wd vehicle) because the gravel roads are in good condition.
+The Park can usually be explored by a sedan (we highly recommend a 4wd vehicle) because the gravel roads are in good condition.
 The speed limit is 60 km/h to protect the wildlife and prevent cars from skidding along the way.
-A 4×4 vehicle or overland truck give you the elevated vantage to explore off the main tourist routes and above all are always much safer in general and during the rainy season when wet conditions can make getting around quite challenging.
-There is also the chance to arrange a game drive with a 4×4 open vehicle through the campsites’ reception.
+A 4×4 vehicle or overland truck gives you the elevated vantage to explore off the main tourist routes.
+Above all, a 4wd vehicle is always much safer in general, and during the rainy season, wet conditions can make getting around quite challenging.
+There is also the chance to arrange the game drive with a 4×4 open vehicle through the campsites’ reception.

 One of the best game viewing strategies in Etosha Park is to locate one of the numerous watering holes and wait for the wildlife to come up to you.
-The southern fringes of the pan, among the Rest camps of Okaukuejo, Halali and Namutoni, are where the majority of these waterholes lie.
+The southern fringes of the pan, among the Rest camps of Okaukuejo, Halali and Namutoni, are where most of these waterholes lie.
 Close to each campsite, there is a waterhole easily approachable by foot where you can take a seat and wait for the games coming to drink.
-The waterholes are also illuminated by floodlights at night.
+Floodlights also illuminate the waterholes at night.

 Need to know about Etosha